 Genesee Valley Council on the Arts - In the New Deal Gallery, view WPA-commissioned works by local artists that capture their era.

 George Eastman Museum - Visit the world’s oldest photography museum and one of the oldest film archives!
-Plus, explore the new Thomas Tischer Visitor Center!
+Plus, explore the Thomas Tischer Visitor Center!

 National Women's Hall of Fame - Now open in its new headquarters in the Seneca Knitting Mill.